eekcoopuw/jobmon/docsource/core_concepts.rst

 is an actual run of a task.
 Like calling a function in Python.
 One Task can have multiple task instances if they are retried.

+.. _jobmon-node-label:

 Nodes
 #####
 Nodes are the object representing a Task within a DAG.
 It simply keeps track of where a Task is and what attributes make the task unique within the DAG.
 Tasks will often be created from a TaskTemplate and they will vary somewhat e.g. by location, this variation is what makes a Node unique.

+.. _jobmon-edge-label:

+Edges
+#####
+The relationships between an upstream and a downstream Node.

 Compute Resources
 #################